Christina1281995/arcpy_toolbox_sen2cube/README.md

 ### **Output**
-Outputs are read from the reponse after an inference has run successfully.
-These outputs, geotiff rasters or CSV tables, are then accessed and downloaded via a link, stored locally in the directory specified by the user and added to the current active map for direct inspection.
+Inference outputs can be either one or more Geotiff rasters, CSV tables or a mix of both.
+The outputs ar eread from the response object as soon as the inference status is switched to "SUCCESSFUL" by the system.
+The results are then downloaded into the user-specified target folder and additionally added to the active map in ArcGIS Pro.

 _-----New----_ <br>
 ## Challenges and Open Issues <br>
 A challenging issue was handling the conversion of project extent coordinates into coordinate pairs in the right coordinate reference system so that the application could read the area of interest supplied by the user.
-...
+... <br>
+### Open issues### <br>
 An open issue remains the dynamic adjusting of input parameters.
-While this is currently hardcoded, available fact- and knowledgebases as well as available start and end dates could be dynamically requested and offered as parameter choices.
+While this is currently hardcoded, available fact- and knowledgebases as well as available start and end dates could be dynamically requested and offered as parameter choices. <br>
+Another point is handling the specification of the AOI by the user.
+First the area needs checking if the size is appropriate for the system by setting a maximum valid area size.
+Additionally, the factbases are spatially constrained, therefore it needs to be verified that the user AOI is lies within the factbase extent.

 _-----New----_